orioledb/orioledb/doc/usage.md

 OrioleDB is currently in the development stage.
 Therefore it has the following temporary limitations.

  1. `pg_rewind` copies OrioleDB tables completely.
 Shortly OrioleDB will implement incremental copying of OrioleDB tables using `pg_rewind`.
- 2. OrioleDB current doesn't support parallel scan of tables.
-Soon, OrioleDB will implement a parallel option for all kinds of table scans.
+ 2. OrioleDB supports parallel sequential scan, but not other types of scan.
  3. OrioleDB doesn't support prepared transactions.
  4. OrioleDB supports just B-tree indexes.
 OrioleDB roadmap contains the implementation of analogs of GiST, GIN, and BRIN.
  5. OrioleDB supports bitmap scan only for int4, int8 and ctid primary keys.
+ 6. Row-level concurrency in OrioleDB has some [differences](row_concurrency.md).

 Data deletion
 -------------